pauljanitor/footballscoreboard/README.md

 time, cards, team members, scoring players were intentionally omitted.

 Assumption #6
 For coding exercise purposes (keeping it simple) there are no additional objects introduced (daos, dtos, entities, dbitems).

+Assumption #7
+No LinkedList in the response.
+Collection type List keeps the order of inserting which means that if properly inserted the result will keep the order.